SumanthRH/SkyRL/skyrl-train/docs/skyagent/agent-overview.rst

 Core components
 ---------------

-SkyAgent consists of the following componets:
+SkyAgent consists of the following components:

 1. `AgentRunner <https://github.com/NovaSky-AI/SkyRL/blob/bd9d6a9bace82df5e27c81ab231f5f4a17b2cf5b/skyagent/skyagent/agents/base.py#L89>`_ : The main entrypoint for Skyagent is the AgentRunner class - it's responsible for generating trajectories for the given batch of prompts
 2. `Trajectory <https://github.com/NovaSky-AI/SkyRL/blob/bd9d6a9bace82df5e27c81ab231f5f4a17b2cf5b/skyagent/skyagent/agents/base.py#L61C7-L61C21>`_ : the trajectory class handles generating a single trajectory for the given instance from the batch.